 Make these clear and concise and share them with your tenant on a document you can both sign and keep.

 If your tenant is moving from one house to another, it could be a good idea to ask them to provide a reference from the previous landlord.
 If the animal was well behaved and didn’t cause damage at a previous property, it’s extremely unlikely they will cause any in yours.
 If they haven’t lived anywhere with the animal before, you could ask the tenant to provide a reference from the vet, ensuring the animal isn’t aggressive and has all its vaccinations and flea treatments etc.

 If you want to check for yourself, you could meet the tenant with their pet before you agree to them moving in as part of the pre-tenancy referencing.

 Ask your tenant for an emergency contact, particularly if they are an individual tenant or an elderly tenant.
 In the event that the tenant is hospitalised, you’ll know who is supposed to look after the pet in their absence.

 As long as they are pre-agreed and everyone is present, more regular inspections can give both you and your tenant peace of mind that the property is still in good condition.
 It means that any issues can be flagged before the end of the tenancy.
 It also reduces the chance of disputes as communication will be more regular.

 Check with your current insurance provider if your policy covers accidental pet damage.
 Landlord’s insurance doesn’t usually cover this, so you may have to take out a different type of policy to make sure you’re covered.

-For more great tips and advice, head to the learning zone.
+For more great tips and advice, head to the learning centre.